magoyette/software-development-readings/README.md

 ### Object-Oriented Programming

 - Robert Martin, [Dance you Imps!](https://8thlight.com/blog/uncle-bob/2013/10/01/Dance-You-Imps.html).
 A blog post about the differences between relational tables and objects.

+### Software Design

+- James Shore, [Quality With a Name](http://www.jamesshore.com/Articles/Quality-With-a-Name.html).
+A blog post about what is good design.

 ## Testing